schaferyan/AuthorGenie/README.md

 # Author Genie App for Android

 This is an app to help writers set and track minute and wordcount goals over time.
-It includes a simple built-in text editor, and a prgoress graph in addition to an interface for adding writing projects/goals and updating achievements.
+It includes a simple built-in text editor, and a progress graph in addition to an interface for adding writing projects/goals and updating achievements.

 ## Getting started